AbdulmuhsinB/Clicklad/README.md

 - npm i
 - npm run dev

-# Home Page

 ## Progress
-- Created the Navbar Component
-- Created the Hero Component
+- Completed Product Page
+- Completed Cart Page
+- Compelted Location Page
+- Completed Contact Us Page

 ## In Progress
-- Begun the Information Section
-    - Animations need to be added
+- Animation need to be added to the Home Page
-- Begun Featured Projects Component
-    - Css and animations need to be done on it
-- Begun Contact Us Component
-    - Css and animations need to be done on it
+- Navbar needs to be made responsive
+- Product Detail page, needs the color to switch spots with the main image, so u can view things in different colors
+- Make the footer font size smaller

 ## To Do
-- Do the Footer Component

-# About Us Page
+- About Us Page
-- Design still to be Confirmed

-# Product Page
-- Design still to be Confirmed

-# Location Page
-- Design still to be Confirmed

-# FAQs Page
-- Design still to be Confirmed

-# Contact Page
-- Design still to be Confirmed

-# Cart Page
+- FAQ Page
-- Design still to be Confirmed